Sub-Riemannian interpolation inequalities: Optimal transport and interpolation inequalities

-\begin{theorem}[Absolute continuity of Wasserstain geodesic] Let $(\distr,g)$ be an ideal sub-Rieman\-nian structure on $M$, $\mu_0 \in \mathcal{P}_c^{ac}(M)$, and $\mu_1 \in \mathcal{P}_c(M)$.
-Then there exists a unique Wasserstain geodesic joining $\mu_0$ with $\mu_1$, given by $\mu_t := (T_t)_\sharp \mu_0$, for $t \in [0,1]$.
+\begin{theorem}[Absolute continuity of Wasserstein geodesic] Under the same assumptions of Theorem~\ref{t:well-posed}, there exists a unique Wasserstein geodesic joining $\mu_0$ with $\mu_1$, given by $\mu_t = (T_t)_\sharp \mu_0$, for $t \in [0,1]$.
 Moreover, $\mu_t \in \mathcal{P}_c^{ac}(M)$ for all $t \in [0,1)$. \end{theorem} \begin{proof} The existence and uniqueness part is standard and is done as in \cite[Sec.\ 6.3, first paragraph]{FR-mass}.
 Since $\mis$ is a smooth positive measure, the absolute continuity statement is equivalent to the absolute continuity of $\mu_t=(T_t)_\sharp \mu_0$ with respect to Lebesgue measure $\mathcal{L}^d$ in all local coordinate charts, where $\mu_0 = \rho \mathcal{L}^d$, for some $\rho \in L^1(\R^d)$.
-Thanks to Theorem~\ref{t:differentiability}, in these charts $T_t : \R^d \to \R^d$ is approximately differentiable $\rho \mathcal{L}^d$-almost everywhere.
-Hence, the statement follows from the next lemma, which is a relaxed version of \cite[Lemma 5.5.3]{AGS-Gradientflows} (weaker in the sense that we do not require injectivity of $f$, at least for the first part of the statement).
+Thanks to Theorem~\ref{t:differentiability}, in charts $T_t : \R^d \to \R^d$ is approximately differentiable $\rho \mathcal{L}^d$-almost everywhere.
+Hence, the statement follows from the next lemma, which is a relaxed version of \cite[Lemma 5.5.3]{AGS-Gradientflows}.
 Its proof for completeness is in Appendix~\ref{a:ambrosio+}.

 \begin{lemma} Let $\rho \in L^1(\R^d)$ be a non-negative function.
 Let $f: \R^d \to \R^d$ be a measurable function and let $\Sigma_f$ be the set where it is approximately differentiable.
 Assume there exists a Borel set $\Sigma \subseteq \Sigma_f$ such that the difference $\{\rho >0 \} \setminus \Sigma$ is $\mathcal{L}^d$-negligible.
 Then $f_\sharp(\rho \mathcal{L}^d) \ll \mathcal{L}^d$ if and only if $|\det( \tilde{d}_x f) |>0$ for $\mathcal{L}^d$-a.e. $x \in \Sigma$.